AdobeDocs/analytics-platform.en/help/use-cases/aa-data/combine-report-suites.md

 Using Data Prep, you can combine the Customer Category in eVar 1 in the Analytics data with the Customer Category in Some_field in the call center data.
 Here is one way you might do that.
 Again, the naming convention can be altered to suit your needs.

-1. Create a schema in AEP.
+1. Create a schema in Adobe Experience Platform.
 Add the following to the schema:

    |"Extended Schema" |
    | --- |